 Water Activity

-The procedure for testing water activity (Aw) uses a testo 650 Aw meter, which determines the amount of free water used by microbial growth in a material.
+The procedure for testing water activity (aw) uses a testo 650 Aw meter, which determines the amount of free water used by microbial growth in a material.
 The test procedure according to AOAC (2005) is as follows: Prepare the tools and materials.
 Weigh 5 grams of the sample.
-Open the Aw meter and clean the plastic container and sample.
+Open the aw meter and clean the plastic container and sample.
 Place the chopped sample into the plastic container, then place it in the sample chamber and cover it with the sample reader sensor.
-Press the enter button until the device identifies the Aw of the sample.
-Wait for the Aw value to be read on the second beep and record it when the value is stable
+Press the enter button until the device identifies the aw of the sample.
+Wait for the aw value to be read on the second beep and record it when the value is stable

 Sensory Evaluation